 It’s not a secret that organic reach on Facebook and Instagram is declining.
 It’s more and more difficult to have satisfying results on these platforms without using a paid promotion.
-Of course, there are many ways in which you can boost your performance, like using relevant hashtags or starting cross-promotion with other Instagram creators, but sometimes this won’t be enough.
+Of course, there are many ways in which you can boost your performance, like using relevant hashtags or starting cross-promotion with other Instagram creators.
+However, these organic methods of growing your account may not always be enough.

-Ads are obviously another way of reaching a wider audience and growing an account.
+Ads are obviously another way of reaching a wider audience and growing your profile.
 Today we’ll guide you through easy ways to create (and later on analyze, as well) Instagram ads.

 How to create Instagram ads directly from Instagram

-The first way in which you can create an ad for Instagram is through Instagram directly.
+The first way in which you can create an ad for Instagram is directly through the Instagram app.

 You can do it in 2 ways: